-For example, when you collect the survey result from the public you might be expecting a satisfaction level of 90% which will be treated as target and after collecting opinions you may get the satisfaction level as 75%, so showing these numbers in bullet chart to gauge the performance.
+For example, when you collect the survey result from the public, you might be expecting a satisfaction level of 90%, which will be treated as a target, and after collecting opinions, you may get the satisfaction level as 75%, so showing these numbers in bullet chart to gauge the performance.

-From the satisfaction survey, you have targeted an average score of 5 but you have got 4 as the average score.
-So now we will show this in bullet chart to visualize this.
+From the satisfaction survey, you have targeted an average score of 5, but you have got 4 as the average score.
+So now, we will show this in a bullet chart to visualize this.
 Below are the details I have entered in the worksheet.